Energy Affordability

 ENERGY AFFORDABILITY: Policy

-Policymakers should streamline enrollment in energy assistance programs.
-They should automatically enroll customers in energy assistance programs when they enroll in other income-based financial assistance programs with similar qualifying criteria.
+Policymakers should fully fund energy assistance programs for customers with low incomes.
+All households should be able to afford their essential energy needs.
+Customers should automatically be enrolled in energy assistance programs when they enroll in other income-based financial assistance programs with similar qualifying criteria.

-Congress and the states should provide enough funding for the Low Income Home Energy Assistance Program (LIHEAP) and the Weatherization Assistance Program (WAP) to ensure all who qualify can receive assistance.
-States should supplement LIHEAP and WAP.
-They should also fund assistance programs for utility bill payment if necessary to ensure that all who qualify receive assistance.
+Congress should appropriate enough funding for the Low Income Home Energy Assistance Program (LIHEAP) and the Weatherization Assistance Program (WAP) to enable all qualified households to receive assistance.
+It should promptly pass supplemental emergency appropriations to replenish LIHEAP when funds run out.
+States should supplement LIHEAP and WAP if needed to ensure full funding.

-• require an annual study to document the energy assistance needs of consumers with low incomes,
+Policymakers should publish an annual study to document the energy assistance needs of consumers with low incomes.

 Universal service for energy